 Dhaka's air 5th worst in the world this morning

-The air in Dhaka city was classified as 'unhealthy' with an AQI score of 174 at 10:55am.

-India's Delhi, Pakistan's Lahore and Karachi occupied the first, second and third spots on the list, with AQI scores of 562, 313 and 193, respectively.
+India's Delhi, Pakistan's Lahore, Iraq's Baghdad, and India's Kolkata occupied the first, second, third, and fourth spots on the list, with AQI scores of 434, 346, 212, and 196 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.